 The gravitational force the Sun applies to the Earth is equal and opposite to the gravitational force the Earth applies to the Sun.

 The gravitational force the Earth applies to the Moon is equal and opposite to the gravitational force the Moon applies to the Earth.
+(Figure 8)

 The gravitational force the Earth exerts on an apple is equal and opposite to the gravitational force the apple applies to the Earth.

-In a collision, such as that between a car and a truck on the street, or between two football players, the forces are always equal-and-opposite, no matter how the masses compare.
+In a collision, such as that between a car and a truck on the street, or between two football players (Figure 9), the forces are always equal-and-opposite, no matter how the masses compare.

 When a person stands on a floor, or sits on a chair, the force exerted on them by the floor or the chair is equal-and-opposite to the force they exert on the floor or chair.

+Results: Newton’s third law states that whenever two objects interact, the second object exerts a force on the first object that is equal in magnitude, and opposite in direction, to the force the first object exerts on the second object.
+This is simple to state, but can be hard to accept, with it often assumed that a larger object will exert a larger force on a smaller object than the smaller object exerts back on the larger object.

 Legend: